Toggle menu

 Trouble Shooting

-Now that you have one of the best ignitions available for your Classic car you will no doubt want the experience to be the best.
+Now that you have the best ignition available for your Classic car you will no doubt want the experience to be the best.
 So why not make the ignition system the best it can be by adding new plugs, wires and a coil of not less than 1 Ohm.

 My old distributor works but the 123 does not.